TritonDataCenter/rfd/rfd/0111/README.md

 incidents depends on many (or all) team members being comfortable with the process.
 Effectively working through an incident involves a number of skills:

-- familiarity with the components involved, how they work, and how they interact with each other
+- familiarity with the components involved, how they work, how they interact with each other, and their various quirky behaviors and commonly-encountered known issues
 - familiarity with the tools, log files, and other data sources that are available to help understand the system.
-(In our case, this includes Manta-specific tools, Triton tools, operating system tools, and tools specific to components like ZooKeeper and PostgreSQL.)
+(In our case, this includes Manta-specific tools, Triton tools, operating system tools, and tools specific to third-party components like ZooKeeper and PostgreSQL.)
 - comfort learning more about components and tools on the fly: finding documentation and source code, understanding it quickly, and applying that knowledge